tommybazar/TBRaymarcherPlugin/Readme.md

 Also, because using Custom nodes in material editor is a pain, we implemented our material functions in .usf files inside our plugin and then include and call these functions from within Custom nodes.

-You can see the way we hack the functions we need included into the compiled shader in the `GlobalIncludes` custom node.
+You can see the way we hack the functions we need included into the compiled shader in the `Include` custom node.
 Credit for this beautiful hack goes here
 [http://blog.kiteandlightning.la/ue4-hlsl-shader-development-guide-notes-tips/](http://blog.kiteandlightning.la/ue4-hlsl-shader-development-guide-notes-tips/).

 We based our implementation on [Ryan Brucks' raymarching](https://shaderbits.com/blog/creating-volumetric-ray-marcher) materials from way back when Volume Textures weren't a thing in Unreal.
 We made some modifications, most notably we added support for a cutting plane to cut away parts of the volume.